elatov/elatov.github.io/_posts/2012-08-11-quick-step-by-step-guide-on-how-to-setup-the-nexus1000v-distributed-switch.md

 	vmware vm mac 0050.56B3.252B

-That looks good: it has the correct MAC, it&#8217;s on the &#8220;control-packet&#8221; Port-profile and it&#8217;s the first interface of the N1K VM.
-Lastly make sure it&#8217;s up:
+That looks good: it has the correct MAC, it's on the "control-packet" Port-profile and it's the first interface of the N1K VM.
+Lastly make sure it's up:

 	switch# show int veth2